Cohomology-Developed Matrices -- constructing families of weighing matrices and automorphism actions: -developed matrices

-We begin with a 2-cocycle $w\in Z^2(G,\mu_n)$, representing a cohomology class $[w]\in H^2(G,\mu_n)$.
-It is necessary that $res([w])=0$.
-If so, then by the exactness of the sequence \eqref{59} we can pull back (non-uniquely) to a 1-cocycle $z\in Z^1(G,(\mu_n[X]\oplus \mu_n[Y])/\mu_n)$.
-From this we construct a homomorphism $s:G\to Mon(X,\mu_n)\times Mon(Y,\mu_n)/Triv$ by lifting $z$ to a function $\tilde z:G\to D_X\times D_Y$ and then letting $s(g)=\tilde z(g)\cdot (p_X(g),p_Y(g))$.
-The function $s$ gives a well-defined action of $G$ on matrices, by the pair of monomial matrices $s(g)=(P(g),Q(g))$.
+Next, given the cocycle $z$, we construct a homomorphism $s:G\to Mon(X,\mu_n)\times Mon(Y,\mu_n)/Triv$ by lifting $z$ to a function $\tilde z:G\to D_X\times D_Y$ and then letting $s(g)=\tilde z(g)\cdot (p_X(g),p_Y(g))$.
+The function $s$ gives a well-defined monomial action of $G$ on matrices, by the pair of monomial matrices $s(g)=(P(g),Q(g))$.
 This action is well defined, and moreover is a left $G$-action, since $Triv$ acts trivially on matrices.
 We now use this new action to construct CDMs.
 Those are matrices that are $G$-invariant w.r.t. this action.
 To give such a matrix $A$, it is enough to determine its value at a single point in each $G$-orbit, and then use the $G$-action to determine the values of $A$ at the remaining positions.
 Some orbits will be non-orientable for this action, as can happen with $H^1$-development.
-Put in another way, the current procedure replaces the subalgorithm MONCOV by the function $s$.
-The main routine \ref{alg} works verbatim.
-It must be pointed out that the non uniqueness of the $1$-cocycle $z$ is coming from the image of $Hom(H_X,\mu_n)\oplus Hom(H_Y,\mu_n)$ in \eqref{59}.
-To obtain the full set of all CDMs (up to diagonal equivalence), we then must take into account all possible cohomology classes $[z]$ mapping to $\omega$.\\